 Visual C++ supports the C++ language defined by the most recent ISO/IEC C++ standard that was published in 2011.
 The standard is defined in the document ISO/IEC 14882:2011 and commonly referred to as C++ 11.
-The Visual C++ compiler does not support all the new language features introduced by this latest standard, just some of the most commonly used features, but it will surely be extended over time.
-Programs that you write in standard C++ can be ported from one system environment to another reasonably easily, although the library functions that a program uses - particularly those related to building a graphical user interface - are a major determinant of how easy or difficult it will be.
-ISO/IEC standard C++ is the first choice of a great many professional program developers because it is so widely supported, and because it is one of the most powerful programming languages available today.
+The Visual C++ compiler supports most of the language features introduced by this latest standard, and it includes some features from the draft for the next standard, C++ 14.
+Programs that you write in standard C++ can be ported from one system environment to another reasonably easily; although, the library functions that a program uses - particularly those related to building a graphical user interface - are a major determinant of how easy or difficult it will be.
+C++ is the first choice of a great many professional program developers because it is so widely supported, and because it is one of the most powerful programming languages available today.